scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 ```

 Because `Vector` is immutable, you can’t add new elements to it.
-Instead you create a new sequence by appending or prepending elements to an existing `Vector`.
+Instead, you create a new sequence by appending or prepending elements to an existing `Vector`.
 These examples show how to _append_ elements to a `Vector`:

 ```scala